siemens/LightweightCmpRa/README.md

 * different CAs to get certificates or root certificate updates for

 ```
-Client failed.
-Reason: Missing required option: c
 usage: java -jar path/to/CmpClient.jar
- -h,--help                                  print help and exit
+ -h,--help                                  print help and exit.
  -e,--enroll <arg>                          invoke a certificate
                                             enrollment transaction; <arg>
                                             is the file path and name
                                             where the newly
-                                            enrolledcertificate and the
+                                            enrolled certificate and the
                                             corresponding private key will
-                                            be written in PEM format
+                                            be written in PEM format,
+ -R,--revoke                                invoke a revocation transaction
+                                            with data from configuration
- -r,--revokecert <arg>                      invoke a revocation
+ -r,--revokecert <arg>                      invoke a revocation.
                                             transaction; <arg> is the file
                                             path and name of certificate
                                             to revoke in PEM format
  -a,--getCaCertificates <arg>               invoke a Get CA certificates
                                             GENM request, <arg> is the
-                                            file path and name of
+                                            file path and name of certificates
-                                            certificates to write in PEM
+                                            to write in PEM format.
-                                            format
  -t,--getCertificateRequestTemplate <arg>   invoke a Get certificate
                                             request template GENM request,
                                             <arg> is the file path and
                                             name of the request template
-                                            to write
+                                            to write in DER format.
- -u,--getRootCaCertificateUpdate            invoke a Get root CA
+ -u,--getRootCaCertificateUpdate [<arg>]    invoke a Get root CA
                                             certificate update GENM
-                                            request; optional <arg> is the
+                                            request; the optional <arg> is the
                                             file path and name of
                                             certificate to get an update
-                                            for in PEM format
+                                            for in PEM format.
  -l,--getCrls <arg>                         invoke a CRL Update Retrieval
                                             GENM request; <arg> is the
                                             file path and name of CRLs to
-                                            write in PEM format
+                                            write in PEM format.
  -c,--configfile <arg>                      <arg> is the path and name of
                                             the CMP client configuration
-                                            file to use; this option is
+                                            file to use;
-                                            mandatory.
+                                            this option is mandatory.
+ -C,--configroot <arg>                      configuration root path
  -p,--certProfile <arg>                     certProfile to use; optional
-                                            for all client commands
+                                            for all client commands.
  -n,--enrollmentChain <arg>                 <arg> is the file path and
                                             name to write the newly
                                             enrolled certificate and its
                                             chain (excluding the root
                                             certifiate) in PEM format.
                                             This option can be used in
-                                            conjunction with the -e
+                                            conjunction with the -e option.
-                                            option.
  -k,--enrollmentKeystore <arg>              <arg> is the file path and
                                             name to write the enrolled
                                             certificate, chain, and
                                             private key in PKCS#12 format.
                                             This option can be used in
-                                            conjunction with the -e
+                                            conjunction with the -e option.
-                                            option.
  -w,--enrollmentKeystorePassword <arg>      <arg> is the password to be
                                             used for encrypting the
                                             enrollmentKeystore.
-This
-                                            option can be used in
+                                            This option can be used in
-                                            conjunction with the -k
+                                            conjunction with the -k option.
-                                            option.
-    --NewWithNew <arg>                      <arg> is the file path and
+ -W,--NewWithNew <arg>                      <arg> is the file path and
                                             name of the new root CA
-                                            certificate to write in PEM
+                                            certificate to write in PEM format.
-                                            format.
-This option can be
+                                            This option can be used in
-                                            used in conjunction with the
+                                            conjunction with the -u option.
-                                            -u option.
-    --NewWithOld <arg>                      <arg> is the path and name of
+ -N,--NewWithOld <arg>                      <arg> is the path and name of
                                             the file to write any received
                                             new root CA public key signed
-                                            with the old private root CA
+                                            with the old private root CA key.
-                                            key.
-This option can be used
+                                            This option can be used in
-                                            in conjunction with the -u
+                                            conjunction with the -u option.
-                                            option.
-    --OldWithNew <arg>                      <arg> is the path and name of
+ -O,--OldWithNew <arg>                      <arg> is the path and name of
                                             the file to write any received
                                             certificate containing the old
                                             root CA public key signed with
                                             the new private root CA key.
                                             This option can be used in
-                                            conjunction with the -u
+                                            conjunction with the -u option.
-                                            option.
-    --serial <arg>                          <arg> is the serial number of
+ -S,--serial <arg>                          <arg> is the serial number of
                                             the certificate to revoke with
-                                            the --revoke option.
+                                            the -R option.
-    --issuer <arg>                          <arg> can be the issuer of the
+ -I,--issuer <arg>                          <arg> can be the issuer of the
                                             certificate to revoke with the
-                                            --revoke option; <arg> can
+                                            -R option; <arg> can
                                             also be the issuer in
                                             CRLSource to consult in
-                                            conjunction with the -l option
+                                            conjunction with the -l option.
-    --dpn <arg>                             <arg> is the
+ -D,--dpn <arg>                             <arg> is the
                                             DistributionPointName in
                                             CRLSource to consult.
 This
                                             option can be used in
-                                            conjunction with the -l
+                                            conjunction with the -l option.
-                                            option.
-    --thisUpdate <arg>                      <arg> is the thisUpdate time
+ -U,--thisUpdate <arg>                      <arg> is the thisUpdate time
                                             in CRLStatus of the most
-                                            recent CRL knowns by the
+                                            recent CRL knowns by the client;
-                                            client; format is "yyyy-MM-dd"
+                                            format is "yyyy-MM-dd" or "now".
-                                            or "now".
-This option can be
+                                            This option can be used in
-                                            used in conjunction with the
+                                            conjunction with the -l option.
-                                            -l option.
-    --oldCRL <arg>                          <arg> is the CRL for which an
+ -L,--oldCRL <arg>                          <arg> is the CRL for which an
-                                            update is requested; this is
+                                            update is requested; this is an
-                                            an alternative to using the
+                                            alternative to using the --issuer,
-                                            --issuer, --dpn, and
-                                            --thisUpdate options.
-This
+                                            --dpn, and --thisUpdate options.
-                                            option can be used in
+                                            This   option can be used in
-                                            conjunction with the -l
+                                            conjunction with the -l option.
-                                            option.

 ```